- Strategic Plan

 The UND Award for Interdisciplinary Collaboration in Research or Creative Work Award

 This award will recognize outstanding interdisciplinary, collaborative work in the past three years by two or more UND faculty investigators.
 There are no limitations on disciplines that may be recognized.
 Scholarly creative work can be demonstrated in many forms: peer-reviewed publications, books, art, music, multimedia, and other forms.
 Each investigator must have made a substantial intellectual contribution to the joint work product.
-The award winners will be recognized at the Founders Day Banquet on Thursday, February 27, 2014, and each will receive a plaque and a $2,000 award for up to three individuals.
-If there are more than three individuals, each will receive a plaque and a $6,000 award will be divided among equally.
+The recipients will be recognized at the Founders Day Banquet on Thursday, February 22, 2018, and will receive a monetary award.

 To be provided by investigators/scholars: